Switching your energy supply

-The City of Cambridge is developing the Cambridge Electricity Choice program to bring the benefits of renewable energy and electricity choice to its residents and businesses.
-The program will feature renewable energy in the power supply, support for renewable energy projects, and maximum consumer protections, all at a price at or below the average price of Basic Service power from the utility.
-The program is part of Cambridge’s efforts to promote environmental sustainability.
+The City of Cambridge launched the Cambridge Community Electricity program on June 18, 2017 to bring the benefits of renewable energy and electricity choice to its residents and businesses.
+The program offers residents and small businesses on Eversource's Basic Service rate 25% more solar electricity.
+Cambridge Community Electricity supports local renewable energy projects and maximizes consumer protections, all at a price at or below the average price of Basic Service power from the utility.
+The program is part of Cambridge's efforts to promote environmental sustainability.

 It is possible to choose a competitive electricity supplier to deliver your electricity, but the terms and conditions of cancellation depend on the contract you sign with the competitive supplier.
 Eversource owns the power lines that delver electricity to your house so they remain your distribution company and continue to bill you.
 You will simply notice a different supplier (and supply price) on your bill.